bigdata-i523/hid348/notebook.md

 # Progess
 * 10/02/17 Read class overview section and starting Paper 1 (Singularity in Big Data).
 * 10/02/17 Getting know Latex and familier with it.
+* 10/08/17 Almost completed Paper 1 in background, having a little difficulty understanding Latex, will figure it out today and post the paper for review.